-HYBRIFLEX BENDING
+HYBRIFLEX Bending

 - The minimum-bending radius should be strictly observed.
-Reference product data sheets for specifications, located on RFSWORLD.com. - HYBRIFLEX cable should be bent manually with a force applied in a distributed manner, pressing carefully while the hand slides along the cable [see diagram 1].
+[See product spec sheet].
+HYBRIFLEX cable should be bent manually with a force applied in a distributed manner, pressing carefully while the hand slides along the cable [see diagram 1].
 Avoid rapid, sharp motions. - Avoid any tight micro bends near the fiber end face as micro bends can cause broken fiber and increase insertion loss.
 [See diagram 2&3].

-Helpful Tip: Hybrid cables that utilize copper outer shield, are easy to bend, but must be handled carefully to avoid damage to internal elements.
+Helpful Tip: Hybrid cables that utilize aluminum outer shield, are easy to bend, but must be handled carefully to avoid damage to internal elements.

-- Do not twist the cable, e.g., if changing from vertical to horizontal runs [See diagram 4] - Do not leave the Hybrid cable hanging in a long free space, e.g., during the installation under a platform.
+- Do not twist the cable, e.g. if changing from vertical to horizontal runs [See diagram 4] - Do not leave the Hybrid cable hanging in a long free space, e.g. during the installation under a platform.
 In adverse conditions, additional protective measures may have to be taken [for example see picture 1].